Acquisitions and Long-Lived Assets

 The following table presents the allocations of the previously discussed acquisition purchase prices to the assets acquired and liabilities assumed based on their estimated fair values and resulting residual goodwill (in thousands):

-The above purchase price allocation for Linn Star is preliminary as the Company is still in the process of finalizing the valuation of the acquired assets and liabilities assumed.
+The above purchase price allocations are preliminary as the Company is still in the process of finalizing the valuation of the acquired assets and liabilities assumed.
 The above estimated fair values of assets acquired and liabilities assumed are based on the information that was available as of the acquisition date through the date of this filing.
 The acquired definite-lived intangible assets have the following useful lives:

 The fair value of the non-compete agreements and customer relationships were estimated using an income approach (level 3).
 Under this method, an intangible asset's fair value is equal to the present value of the incremental after-tax cash flows (excess earnings) attributable solely to the intangible asset over its remaining useful life.
 To estimate fair value, the Company used cash flows discounted at rates considered appropriate given the inherent risks associated with each type of asset.
 The Company believed the level and timing of cash flows appropriately reflected market participant assumptions.
 Cash flows were assumed to extend through the remaining economic useful life of each class of intangible asset.